-The aircraft is fitted with retractable tri-cycle landing gear, consisting of dual main double-wheeled main gears and one double-wheeled nose gear.
-The landing gear ensures safe take-off and landing on gravel and snow-covered runways.
+The aircraft is fitted with a retractable tri-cycle landing gear, consisting of dual main double-wheeled main gears and one double-wheeled nose gear.
+The landing gear ensures safe take-off and landing on gravel as well as snow-covered runways.

 Cockpit and cabin details

-The An-148-300MP maritime reconnaissance aircraft will be provided with spacious fuselage with two passenger doors and two service doors on the left and right sides.
+The An-148-300MP maritime reconnaissance aircraft features a spacious fuselage with two passenger doors and service doors, one each on the left and right sides.

-The cabin can house a variety of search-and-rescue equipment, weapons and ammunition based on the mission requirements.
-A ramp at the ground level allows for quick loading and unloading of cargo by eliminating the need for a ground apparatus.
+The cabin can house a variety of SAR equipment, weapons and ammunition based on mission requirements.
+A ramp at ground level allows for quick loading and unloading of cargo by eliminating the need for a ground apparatus.